corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 If the import fails - the flow will fail the recovery request.
 Otherwise, the request is marked as complete and recovery has been successfully facilitated with the counterparty.

 This flow uses existing Corda mechanisms to import transaction data back into the vault.
 This means that recovered transactions will trigger the same events as "new" transactions.
 Applications subscribing to vault observable fields will receive duplicate updates.
 External systems relying on LedgerData are expected to be able to handle receipt of duplicated updates resulting from recovery processes.

+{{< attention >}}

+Importing transaction data triggers the same events as receipt of *new* transactions.
+This means the recorded time stamp of any *new* transactions will be the *new* time at which they were recorded, not the original time.
+This is expected behaviour.
+Nodes do not rely on subjective local time.
+The only source of truth with respect to time is a notary signature over a time window.

+{{< /attention >}}

+Applications subscribing to vault observable fields will receive duplicate updates.
+External systems relying on LedgerData are expected to be able to handle receipt of duplicated updates resulting from recovery processes.

 This flow will also trigger a refresh of reconciliation statuses with all counterparties.